Get us in your inbox

 Advertising

-Originally built in 1856, the Leland Stanford Mansion was home to, you guessed it, Leland Stanford, the former governor and co-founder of Stanford University, and served as a governor’s mansion for each governor 1903-1967.
-Guided tours of the 19,000-square-foot Victorian mansion offer a glimpse into the refurbished rooms ‘frozen’ at 1872.
-Ronald Reagan was the last California governor to live on the premises; he, Nancy and children only lasted four months in which she called a ‘firetrap’ before fleeing to a home in the city’s Fabulous Forties neighborhood.
-If you’re in a rush, you can also admire the architecture, including the striking curves of the main staircase, from the outside.
+Constructed in 1856, the Leland Stanford Mansion was home to, you guessed it, Leland Stanford, the former governor and co-founder of Stanford University, and the building served as a governor’s mansion for each governor between 1903 and 1967.
+Guided tours of the 19,000-square-foot Victorian mansion offer a glimpse into the refurbished rooms ‘frozen’ in 1872.
+Ronald Reagan was the last California governor to live on the premises; he, Nancy, and their children only lasted four months in what she called a ‘firetrap’ before fleeing to a home in the city’s Fabulous Forties neighborhood.
+If you’re in a rush, you can also admire the architecture, including the striking curves of the main staircase from the outside.

 6. Local wineries

-Sacramento may be surrounded by wine country (Napa, Lodi, Amador County and El Dorado County are just a short drive away), but the city has its own full-scale winery right in Midtown.
-Grab a seat at the bar, try a flight and check out the happy hour menu.
-Revolution Winery & Kitchen also serves vino by the glass, small bites and a full lunch and dinner menu.
+Sacramento may be surrounded by wine country (Napa, Lodi, Amador County, and El Dorado County are just a short drive away), but the city has its own full-scale winery right in Midtown.
+Grab a seat at the bar, try a flight, and check out the happy hour menu.
+Revolution Winery & Kitchen also serves vino by the glass, small bites, and a lunch and dinner menu.
 There are many other options.
-Try Voluptuary & Lucid Wines making small batch organic and natural wine, or the zero-carbon Acheson Wine Company, which eschews bottles in favor of refilling their labeled swing-top bottle from 5-gallon kegs at the tasting room.
+Try Voluptuary & Lucid Wines, making small batch organic and natural wine, or the zero-carbon Acheson Wine Company, which eschews bottles in favor of refilling their labeled swing-top bottle from 5-gallon kegs at the tasting room.

 Advertising

 Vic’s Ice Cream will make you wonder if you’ve gone back in time to an ice cream parlor in the 1940s.
 This Land Park neighborhood landmark specializes in house-made ice cream, a welcome treat during Sacramento’s sweltering summers.
-Try the sweet sherbets, pies, bon bons and cakes, or grab a stool at the bar and have an unfussy hot dog or a sandwich with the soup of the day.
-Ice cream flavors are seasonal here, like Spring and Fall’s signature Jik Jak flavor, which owner Craig Rutledge told Sacramento News & Reviews is a ‘light chocolate with cinnamon, malt, almonds and fudge marbling.
-No one else makes that.’
+Try the sweet sherbets, pies, bon bons, and cakes, or grab a stool at the bar and have an unfussy hot dog or a sandwich with the soup of the day.
+Ice cream flavors are seasonal here.

-The Delta King, docked at Old Town, is a historic paddlewheel riverboat built in 1927, and you can sleep overnight in one of its eight private rooms that were originally staterooms converted to a more boutique hotel chamber.
-You can sleep with a river view or a city view—or pay extra for both in the luxury Captain’s Quarters suite with a wrap-around veranda on the top deck.
-Or just dine in the Pilot House Restaurant or the Delta Bar & Grill without an overnight stay.
-Before boarding, we recommend Joe’s Crab Shack, just steps away on the waterfront.
-Oh and wait, before you go to Joe’s, stop by Danny’s Mini Donuts for little rounds of sugary beauty made hot on the spot!
+The Delta King (docked at Old Town) is a historic paddlewheel riverboat built in 1927.
+You can sleep overnight in one of its eight private rooms, staterooms converted into boutique hotel chambers.
+Sleep with a river or city view—or pay extra for both in the luxurious Captain’s Quarters suite with a wrap-around veranda on the top deck.
+Or simply dine in the Pilot House Restaurant or the Delta Bar & Grill without an overnight stay.
+Before boarding, we recommend Joe’s Crab Shack, steps away on the waterfront.
+Before you go to Joe’s, stop by Danny’s Mini Donuts for little rounds of sugary beauty made hot on the spot.

 Advertising

 There are two ways to see Broadway shows in Sacramento, both through the nonprofit Broadway Sacramento.
 One is Broadway at Music Circus, a theater-in-the-round that sits on the site of a 1951 canvas tent.
-It’s the largest, continually operating such musical theater in the US.
-The theater is now called the UC Davis Health Pavilion, which doesn’t sound as much fun without the 'circus' in it.
+It is the largest continually operating musical theater in the US.
+The theater is now called the UC Davis Health Pavilion, which doesn’t sound as fun without the 'circus' part.
 The other option is Broadway On Tour, which imports shows to perform at the equally fun-sounding SAFE Credit Union Performing Arts Center.
 Broadway on Tour is the area’s largest performing arts event.

 Sacramento straddles two meandering rivers, the American and the Sacramento, and the American River Parkway spans 23 miles and covers 4,800 acres of trails to bike and walk.
-It also offers more than a dozen places to access the river to put in a kayak, to swim, or to fish.
-You can even follow the parkway all the way from Sacramento to the Folsom Lake State Recreation Area; stop by to see salmon on the fish ladder (seasonally) at the Nimbus Fish Hatchery.
-Start at the most western point of the parkway, Sacramento’s Discovery Park, to follow the Jedidiah Smith Memorial Trail along the American River or just jump on at any of the parks along the route.
+It also offers more than a dozen places to access the river to kayak, swim, or fish.
+You can even follow the parkway from Sacramento to the Folsom Lake State Recreation Area; stop by to see salmon on the fish ladder (seasonally) at the Nimbus Fish Hatchery.
+Start at the most western point of the parkway, Sacramento Discovery Park (temporarily closed), to follow the Jedediah Smith Memorial Trail along the American River or jump on at any of the parks along the route.

 Advertising